oroinc/documentation/admin_guide/security/access_management_roles_actions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-  For more information about the field level ACLs, see the `Roles on the Interface <./access-management-field-level-acl>`__ guide.
+  For more information about the field level ACLs, see the :ref:`Roles on the Interface <access-management--roles-interface>` guide.

 1. Open the role view page: